2025–2026 Russian fuel crisis: Ukrainian drone strikes in 2025

 In September 2025, Reuters reported that Russia was seeing certain fuel grade shortages, with the reduced refinery runs caused by the drone attacks and high borrowing costs leading to private filling stations being unable to stockpile fuel according to retailers and traders.
-According to Reuters, the attacks on certain days have reduced Russian oil refining by almost a fifth, and cut exports from key ports.
-According to five retailers and traders in the Russian fuel market, problems with shortages started to emerge in the Volga river region and in southern and central Russia as well in September.
-On 29 September, Forbes reported that the issues had with fuel had worsened quickly and spread across much of the country, with rising prices, rationing, long queues and pumps running dry in some cases.
+According to Reuters, the attacks on some days had reduced Russian oil refining by almost a fifth, and cut exports from key ports.
+According to five retailers and traders in the Russian fuel market during September, problems from the shortages started to emerge in the Volga river region and in southern and central Russia as well.
+On 29 September, Forbes reported that the issues with fuel had worsened quickly and spread across much of the country, with rising prices, rationing, long queues and pumps running dry in some cases.

-In October, BBC Verify and BBC Russian found that reported Ukrainian drone attacks reached a record level of 14 refineries targeted in August, while eight had been targeted in September, meaning that 21 out of Russia's 38 large refineries had been hit since January 2025.
+In October 2025, BBC Verify and BBC Russian reported that Ukrainian drone attacks reached a record level of 14 refineries targeted in August, while eight had been targeted in September and 12 in August, and that 21 out of Russia's 38 large refineries had been hit since January 2025.
 Meduza reported that some gas stations were shutting down altogether due to being unable to raise prices because of antitrust restrictions.
-In Crimea, Russian occupation officials were reported to have limited gasoline sales to 20 liters per customer and imposed price caps.
+In Crimea, Russian occupation officials limited gasoline sales to 20 liters per customer and imposed price caps.